Introduction

 Once the meeting ends, there is a temptation to preserve every relevant point because it all still feels important.
 But importance in the meeting is not the same thing as importance in the summary.

 A returnable summary should stay compact enough that a teammate can scan it in a minute or two and recover the state of the conversation.
-That usually means pulling out the main takeaway first, separating key points from decisions, removing background that does not change the current understanding, and keeping open questions visible instead of buried.
+That usually means:

 This is where structure does the real saving.
-The writer no longer has to decide whether every line deserves space in an open document, because the template already creates a tighter boundary for what belongs.
+The writer no longer has to decide whether every line deserves space in an open document.
+The template already creates a tighter boundary for what belongs.

 That is one reason FormaLM suits this kind of content well.
+The goal is not long-form explanation.
 The goal is a compact output with a stable shape that feels finished enough to come back to later.

 A meeting summary is different from notes and different from action items